cpfaff/rbefdata_paper/paper/rbefdata.md

 enable researchers to access a wide range of relevant data, all from one place.
 In fact, these platforms offer a solution to one of the most pressing problems that we face with our valuable data today, their loss.
-Even tough this improves the situation with data preservation there is still reluctance, as researchers fear to give away and loose the control over their data.
+Even tough this improves the situation in data preservation, there is still reluctance as researchers fear to give away and loose the control over their data.

 ### Data reuse and Metadata